iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 A measurement, consisting of up to 25,000 samples, is wirelessly transferred to a central edge server equipped with an embedded historian database.

-The edge system includes a TensorFlow inference processor for machine learning, along with a customizable dashboard, making it a complete standalone solution.
+The edge server includes a TensorFlow inference processor for machine learning, along with a customizable dashboard, making it a complete standalone solution.
-For compatibility with third-party applications, the platform also includes an OPC-UA server and MQTT publishing client, enabling real-time visualization on modern SCADA platforms (Kepware, Ignition, Siemens SIMATIC, etc.).
+For compatibility with third-party applications, the software also includes an OPC-UA server and MQTT publishing client, enabling real-time visualization on the most common SCADA platforms (Kepware, Ignition, Siemens SIMATIC, etc.) and cloud-based IoT systems.

-### Data Processing: From Raw Data to Actionable Insights
+### From Raw Data to Actionable Insights

-The raw data collected by the sensors undergoes several processing steps to extract several aggregate parameters and complex parameters.
+The raw vibration data (i.e. acceleration time series vectors) collected by the sensors undergoes several preprocessing steps to extract several aggregate and more complex signal transformations.

 #### Prefiltering, Data Streams and Domains